 Ancho Chile Soup with Avocado, Crema, and Chile Pasilla (Sopa de Chile Ancho)

 The heat of this deep-red ancho chile soup and its pasilla chile garnish is balanced by the addition of cooling crema and thinly sliced avocado.
+This recipe first appeared in our August/September 2012 issue with Patricia Quintana’s article Soup Country.

 - 3 dried ancho chiles